stacks-network/sbtc-docs/src/architecture.md

 In sBTC we introduce the following changes to Stacks consensus:
 * The PoX contract is extended to include sBTC as a [SIP-010 fungible token](https://github.com/stacksgov/sips/blob/main/sips/sip-010/sip-010-fungible-token-standard.md).
-* The Stacks blockchain is required to monitor Bitcoin for sBTC operations.
-The blockchain mints and burns sBTC tokens as defined in the PoX contract in direct response to valid sBTC operations.
+* The Stacks blockchain is required to monitor Bitcoin for sBTC requests.
+The blockchain mints and burns sBTC tokens as defined in the PoX contract in direct response to valid sBTC requests.
 * Stackers must provide a Bitcoin address for sBTC deposits in the PoX contract.
 * Stackers are required to fulfill sBTC withdrawals.